Rosa 'Livin' Easy'

 Rosa 'Livin' Easy', (aka HARwelcome), is a floribunda rose cultivar, bred by Jack Harkness.
 It was introduced into the United States by Weeks Roses in 1992 as 'Fellowship'.
 The rose was named an All-America Rose Selections winner in 1996.

 Description

 'Livin' Easy' is a medium bushy, upright shrub, 3 to 5 ft (91–151 cm) in height with a 3 to 4 ft (91–121 cm) spread.
 Blooms are 4—5 in (10–12 cm) in diameter, with a petal count of 26 to 40.
 Bloom form is cupped, flat to cupped, and ruffled.
 Flowers are orange or an apricot-blend, displaying various shades of pink, apricot and orange, with unusual copper colored petal backs.
 Flowers also have dark pink petal edges and cream or yellow centers.
 Blooms have a moderate, citrus fragrance, and are generally borne singly, or in small clusters.
 The plant is vigorous, blooming in flushes from spring through fall.
 The shrub has medium-sized, glossy, medium-green, dense, leathery foliage.
-The plant is prone tp blackspot and spiky prickles.
+The plant is prone to blackspot and spiky prickles.
 It grows well in many climates, and is considered an ideal rose for massed plantings.